andy3092/asc-reader/README.md

 ```

-Data can be loaded into numpy using the following code np.loadtxt, then it can be loaded into netCDF from there.
+Data can be loaded into numpy using the following code np.loadtxt, then put intoa netCDF file.
 The example below has three dimentions time, lat and lon.

 ```
 from netCDF4 import Dataset